NickEmma/techie-emma-portfolio/README.md

 ## Getting Started

-Hello Microverse is a project given to micronaut to test their knowledge on linters And also to produce a well arranged documentation on their code.
+Portfolio Website is a project given to micronaut to test their knowledge on HTML And CSS to teach them a mobile first approach and also to produce a well arranged documentation on their code.

 To get a local copy up and running follow these simple example steps.